-A will lets you specify who will receive your assets — any of them — when you die.
+A will, a key part of your estate plan, lets you specify who will receive your assets — any of them — when you die.
 If you die without a will, your assets will be distributed according to the state’s probate laws, which may not be what you want!

 Name an administrator of your will